geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 That's fine, actually.
 I think that's mostly fine.
 So it's cool.

 ##### **Geohot** [[00:16:52](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1012)]
-You've got something like...
+You've got something like..
 I can't run it right now on my Mac, but I'll try it later.

 ##### **Geohot** [[00:16:57](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1017)]
-So that's...
+So that's..

 ##### **Geohot** [[00:16:57](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1017)]
 You're saying that's like when I click on the kernel, it shows me how all the waves dispatched on a separate copy of the profile timeline?